mtkane0/feed-me/readme.md

 # FeedMe

 [An app](http://feed-me-2.herokuapp.com/) that simplifies finding a good place to eat near you.
-This easy-to-use UX will provide you with details about a restuarant that matter, one at a time.
+This easy-to-use UX will provide you with details about a restaurant that matter, one at a time.
 When you select the right one for you the app will take you immediately to directions so you can get to eating sooner.

 ## Demo